ExpressionEngine/ExpressionEngine-User-Guide/docs/member/index.md

 - The [Members](control-panel/member-manager.md) section, which hosts a comprehensive suite of member management utilities including the [Membership Preferences](control-panel/settings/members.md) page.
 - The My Account Page, accessible from the Control Panel's sidebar.
 It can also display information for any member if you choose a particular member from `Members`.
 - Member [global template variables](templates/globals/single-variables.md#member-variables), which allow you to output information on the current user.
 - Member tags can be used to build a robust frontend member  area, enabling your site members to manage their personal profile information without having access to your Control Panel.
+The Member Management [Template Generator](templates/generators.md) can create a set of functional templates that demonstrate how to use these tags along with their available parameters and variables.

 NOTE: **Note:** A member account's Username and Screen Name can be identical, but the Username must be unique system-wide.